-- ☐ Health professionals at the Quality Improvement Organization ("the reviewers") will ask you, or your representative, why you believe coverage for the services should continue.
-You don't have to prepare anything in writing, but you may do so if you wish. - ☐ The review organization will also look at your medical information, talk with your doctor, and review the information that our plan has given to them. - □ By the end of the day the reviewers tell us of your appeal, you will get the Detailed Explanation of Non-Coverage from us that explains in detail our reasons for ending our coverage for your services.
+☐ Health professionals at the Quality Improvement Organization ("the reviewers") will ask you, or your representative, why you believe coverage for the services should continue.
+You don't have to prepare anything in writing, but you may do so if you wish. □The review organization will also look at your medical information, talk with your doctor, and review the information that our plan has given to them.

+By the end of the day the reviewers tell us of your appeal, you will get the Detailed Explanation

+∃By the end of the day the reviewers tell us of your appeal, you will get the Detailed Explanation of Non-Coverage from us that explains in detail our reasons for ending our coverage for your services.

-Step 3: Within one full day after they have all the information they need, the reviewers will tell you their decision.
+Step 3: Within one full day after they have all the information they need; the reviewers will tell you their decision.